ann-codes/autodidact/README.md

 So I created this page to track my progress, the time spent on coding/learning to code, and wins and struggles along the way.

-## Pre-Notes Notes
- - My first day of the [#100DaysOfCode](https://twitter.com/AnnCodes/status/1118255929475178496?s=20) was technically on 04/08/2019,  but I did not start tracking my time from day 1 so am missing some notes from that time.
- - However, the majority of the coding/learning during this non-tracked time was spent going through the [freeCodeCamp](https://freecodecamp.org) Responsive Web Design section, focusing primarily on HTML & CSS of which I am already pretty comfortable with.
- - I started learning Javascript on 4/20/2019 on FCC.
-It was frustrating because I had trouble absorbing and understanding it.
-Trying to cram it all in and fully understand it within a week was very unrealistic.
-I later found that I needed the time in between for the [diffuse mode](https://www.theodinproject.com/courses/web-development-101/lessons/gearing-up) to really start to *get* it.
- - During this time, I started listening to the [CodeNewbie Podcast](https://www.codenewbie.org/podcast) to learn more about other people's journey.
-It is a useful tool to keep me motivated and entertained on my daily commute.

  ## Weekly Progress Notes
 *The goal is to dedicate at least 20 hours each week to coding as denoted by ^ when it is a good week.
 Weeks are defined as Monday through Sunday and is ordered by most recent.
 Time is tracked with [Toggle](https://toggl.com/) (best app ever!) and this file is sometimes edited in [StackEdit](https://stackedit.io).*

+Start at the bottom at the beginning and the [pre-note notes](https://ann-codes.github.io/autodidact/#pre-notes-notes).

 **Week 20: 08/26 - 09/01: 7hrs 53mins**
 -   To put it plainly, this was not a good week for coding and IRL stuff.
 Work is now in one of its high seasons and has been getting more stressful which leaves less mental capacity to think/learn coding.
 There has also been some personal issues that have been occupying my spare time as well.
 While I still code or do something coding in some capacity each day, some days only saw at best 20 mins or so going through a CodeSignal problem and that's it.